craftcms/docs/docs/2.x/plugins/hooks-reference.md

 The hook is passed the following arguments:

-* **`$path`** – The path to the main CP page that the alert will be displayed on.
+* **`$path`** – The path to the main control panel page that the alert will be displayed on.
 (This won’t nceessarily be the same as <craft2:Craft\HttpRequestService::getPath()> because getCpAlerts() is often called over Ajax after the main page has loaded.)
 * **`$fetch`** – Whether the method can create HTTP requests when determining if it should display alerts.
-When this is `false`, if the alerts can not be determined without an HTTP request, `null` should be returned, so the method does not significantly impact CP page load times.
+When this is `false`, if the alerts can not be determined without an HTTP request, `null` should be returned, so the method does not significantly impact control panel page load times.

 ## Routing Hooks